JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/intersphinx/index.md

 ## Debugging

 This Intersphinx magic is, well, magical.
-It can misfire and cause frustrating.
+It can misfire and cause frustration.

 First and foremost, watch your Sphinx build output.
 If it finds a problem, it will likely give you a very precise answer.